ess-dmsc/python-nexus-utilities/README.md

 # python-nexus-utilities
 Functions to assist with building example NeXus files in the proposed format for ESS from existing NeXus files and Mantid IDFs.

-Tested with Python 3.6, >=3.4 should be fine.
+Tested with Python 3.6.
 You can install dependencies with
 ```
 pip install -r requirements.txt
 ```